 While living in a student house in my early twenties, airborne “toys” were all the rage.
 A handful of classmates bought cheap quadcopters to spice up days at the park.
 One of us had the smart idea to buy a tiny RC helicopter, which was mostly used to terrorize the housemate who refused to do any washing up.
 Working in the aerospace industry, I met colleagues who were into drones, and I was lucky enough to see some of the more expensive models in action for R&D projects.

-I don’t remember any discussions being had over laws or regulations, but, then again, I don’t remember my mother complaining about nosy neighbours flying over the garden either.
+I don’t remember anyone talking about laws or regulations.
+But, then again, I don’t remember my mother complaining about nosy neighbours flying over the garden either.

-Fast-forward to 2021 and after a long stint abroad, I’ve just returned to the UK to discover the world of drones has long-since moved on.
-Operator IDs, FRZs, class marks, categories… There’s a lot to learn for the newcomer and a stark contrast to what I’ve seen in other countries.
+Fast-forward to 2021 and, after a long stint abroad, I’ve just returned to the UK to discover the world of drones has long since moved on.
+Operator IDs, FRZs, class marks, categories… There’s a lot to learn for the newcomer and a stark contrast to what I’ve seen before.

 I’ve decided to document my progress, from complete beginner, to at least somewhat competent in the rules and regulations.

-If you’re new to drones, or even visiting the UK with a drone in-tow, I hope this guide proves of some use.
+If you’re new to drones, or even visiting the UK with a drone in-tow, I hope this guide proves helpful.

-Before entering any details, or taking any tests, or even thinking about buying a drone, I was directed to the Drone Code as a “starting point”.
+Before taking any tests or even thinking about buying a drone, I was directed to the Drone Code as a “starting point”.
 Thanks colleagues for the heads up!

 The Drone Code appears to be a summary of all the UK laws and regulations related to drones (and model aircraft).
-It saves you the hassle of trying to decode lengthy legal documents.
-The Code is published by the Civil Aviation Authority (CAA), and takes the form of a ten-part guide available online.
+It saves you the hassle of trying to decode all those lengthy legal documents.
+The Code is published by the Civil Aviation Authority (CAA) and takes the form of a ten-part guide available online.

 Diving into the first section – Getting what you need to fly legally – and the biggest change since my early drone encounters is the requirement to register your drone.
-But perhaps the word register is a bit misleading, as what you are actually doing is applying for two different types of ID: an Operator ID and a Flyer ID.
+But perhaps the word register is a bit misleading, as what you are actually doing is applying for two different things: an Operator ID and a Flyer ID.

 Think of it like a car number plate.
 Except, you could use the same number on all your cars simultaneously.
 And it could be either 9 or 17 alphanumeric characters.
 And it’s registered against your name.
 And it costs £9 a year.
 Okay, it’s not quite a number plate, but you get the idea.

 As well as registering to be the responsible “manager” of the drone, you’re probably going to need a Flyer ID (unless you are only flying very small drones).
-The Flyer ID is like a driving license, in that it allows you to fly all C1-C4 class drones, not just the ones you own.
+The Flyer ID is like a driving license, in that it allows you to fly any drones within the classes it covers, not just the ones you own.
 If you want to fly someone else’s drone, you’ll need a Flyer ID – even if they are the registered operator of that drone.
 Under 18s can do the Flyer ID too, and there’s actually some great guidance from the CAA aimed at the parents/guardians of drone-flying kids.

 The Flyer ID requires passing a short theory test online.
 Fortunately, it differs from a license in that it’s free, and there’s no practical test involved.
 Flyer IDs are renewed every 5 years.
 Let’s assume this is to keep up with any future legislation changes.